jfjlaros/bin-parser/docs/paper.md

 General binary file parsing and writing is implemented by interpretation of human readable documentation of the file structure and data types.
-Basic types like variable length strings, maps and bit fields (flags), as well as elementary data types provided by the [struct][struct] library are supported and other data types are easily added.
+Basic types like variable length strings, maps and bit fields (flags), as well as elementary data types provided by the struct library [@structPython, @structJs] are supported and other data types are easily added.
 Apart from basic types, nested structures and various kinds of iterators are supported to accommodate for complicated file formats.
-Numerous character encodings are supported via the [iconv][iconv] library.
+Numerous character encodings are supported via the iconv library [@iconvJs].

 Since all operations needed for parsing a binary file can be reversed, fully functional binary editing is possible using this library.
 A binary file can be